bluebird75/luaunit/doc/index.rst

 Scientific computing and LuaUnit
 --------------------------------

 LuaUnit is used by the CERN for the MAD-NG program, the forefront of computational physics in the field of particle accelerator design and simulation (See MAD_).
-Thank to the feedback of a scientific computing developer, LuaUnit has been enhanced with some facilities for scientific applications (see below).
+Thank to the feedback of a scientific computing developer, LuaUnit has been enhanced with some facilities for scientific applications (see all assertions functions below).

 .. _MAD: http://mad.web.cern.ch/mad/